antiocovaldez-crypto/LiveCompare-explanation/README.md

 ![Capture7](https://github.com/user-attachments/assets/bd21812c-bc9e-40be-835b-ff10224d2031)

-Este reporte tiene suma importancia para el testing.
-Su importancia estriba en los gráficos inferiores "Top 5 Application Areas" y "All, Covering and Optimal Tests".
+This report is extremely important for testing.
+Its importance lies in the graphs below: "Top 5 Application Areas" and "All, Covering and Optimal Tests".

 ### ✏ Top 5 Application Areas

-Muestra las 5 areas principales donde nos debemos enfocar a probar.
-Ademas de todas las pruebas (Azul), las pruebas que cubren el cambio (Rojo) y el subgrupo de pruebas (Verde) que va a impactar inmediatamente en la Calidad de los elementos.
+Shows the top 5 areas to focus testing on, including All tests (Blue), Covering tests (Red), and Optimal tests (Green).

 ### 🖊 All, Covering and Optimal Tests

-Esta grafica ya muestra el total de las pruebas que cubre los elementos SAP modificados (columna All), las pruebas a los impactados (columna Covering) y las pruebas optimas (columna Optimal).
-Mas que todo es un panorama general de la corrida del Smart Impact Analysis.

-Ambas graficas son las importantes para los testers ya que están relacionadas con otras tablas donde se especifican:

-1. las áreas donde se realizaron cambios,
-2. las pruebas a los "Most-at-risk",
-3. las pruebas óptimas a los "Most-at-risk" y
+A general overview of the Smart Impact Analysis run:

+- All: Total tests covering modified SAP elements.

+- Covering: Tests for impacted objects.

+- Optimal: The most efficient test set.

+Both graphs are important for testers because they are related to other tables that specify:

+1. the areas where changes were made,
+2. the most-at-risk tests,
+3. the optimal most-at-risk tests, and
-4. los "Gaps"
+4. the gaps.

 ### 🖋 "Home" Tab